Disease/Disorder

 History

-History should be comprehensive and include recent illnesses, dietary habits, occupational and environmental exposures, and a general medical and surgical history.
+History should be comprehensive and include recent illnesses, dietary habits, travel, occupational and environmental exposures, and a general medical, surgical, and oncological history.
 It is worth noting if any family members are reporting similar symptoms.
-Neurologic symptoms should be elucidated, including motor and sensory abnormalities, problems with balance, proprioception, coordination, cognition, spasticity, and other symptoms, such as bladder, bowel, and sexual dysfunction.
+Neurologic symptoms should be elucidated, including motor and sensory abnormalities, problems with balance, proprioception, coordination, cognition, and spasticity.
+Identification of autonomic dysfunction, including changes in blood pressure and heart rate, as well as other symptoms including bowel, bladder, and sexual dysfunction is essential as well.
 Time course and speed of progression of symptoms should be noted.
 It is also important to screen for psychiatric manifestations such as depression and psychosis.

 Physical examination